hansen942/pl-project/README.md

 This will result in an error message if your program is not well-typed, otherwise it will print the type of your program (the type of its final value, usually `unit`), followed by any output from the program.

 You can also run my unit tests by running `make test` which will build the test file and run it.
+You can use `make clean` to delete the `main.native` and `tests.native` executables from your directory.

-I have only tested this on ubuntu so you may run into trouble with things not printing newlines if you try running this on a non-unix system.
+I have only tested this on ubuntu so you may run into trouble with the makefile and newlines if you try running this on a non-unix system.

 ## Example Code